-Zara Louy, our zivaCOACH, holds her Master’s in Integrative Health from the California Institute of Integral Studies.
-She has over 3.5 years of coaching experience and 3 years as a Ziva Meditator/member of the zivaTEAM.
+Zara Louy, our zivaCOACH, is a National Board Certified Health and Wellness Coach and holds her Master’s in Integrative Health from the California Institute of Integral Studies.
+She has over 4 years of coaching experience and 3 years as a Ziva Meditator.

 So, you can imagine what it was like showing up to a house full of 35 non-meditators.
 It’s still hard at times not to want to try to convince everyone to jump on the meditation bandwagon, especially loved ones who are experiencing difficult circumstances.
 I figured I probably wasn’t the only one feeling this way during the holiday season, so I decided to share a few tips I’ve learned along the way that may be helpful to folks wondering how to talk about their meditation practice with their family and friends.
 For learning the logistics about how to talk about the specifics of Ziva, watch this video.
 But if you’re interested in learning how to talk about your practice without being annoying, read on!